Osigelialex/MovieMatch/README.md

 **Benefits**

-* **Personalized recommendations:** Users can find movies that they are more likely to enjoy based on their interests.
 * **Convenient:** Users can search for movies, view trending movies, and view suggested movies all in one place.
 * **Easy to use:** The website is easy to navigate and use.

 **Conclusion**

-This movie recommendation website is a great way to find new movies to watch.
+This movie website is a great way to find new movies to watch.
 It is personalized, convenient, and easy to use.

 **Tech stack**
 HTML5, CSS3, bootstrap, JS, Flask